adamspanier/CryptoConductor/docs/Models.md

 1. _Name_ - Name of the project
 2. _Description_ - Description of the project
 3. _Specialty list_ - List of associated specialties
+4. _Niche list_ - List of assocaited niches
-4. _Client list_ - List of associated clients
+5. _Client list_ - List of associated clients
-5. _Denial list_ - List of users that are denied access
+6. _Denial list_ - List of users that are denied access
-6. _ProjectEntries_ - A foreign key to the related project entries
+7. _ProjectEntries_ - A foreign key to the related project entries

 #### Project Entries Table